ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-bff.md

     });
     ```

 The config class separates how the config is loaded from how it is used.
-In this case the config is simply retrieved from an environment variable but in more complex cases the value(s) can be retrived from external data sources.
+In this case the config is simply retrieved from an environment variable but in more complex cases the value(s) can be retrieved from external data sources.

 - Add the `stock-item-service.config` to an `index.ts` file of the `config` directory:
     ```typescript title="src/config/index.ts"